Skip to main content

 1. Push Hugo project to a private repo

-2. Enable GitHub Pages on a public repo (choose branch: gh-pages, folder: /)
+2. Enable GitHub Pages on a public repo (branch: gh-pages, folder: /)

-• Add A records pointing to GitHub Pages IPs if needed
+3. In Cloudflare, add a CNAME for www.yourdomain.comyourusername.github.io and A records for GitHub Pages IPs if needed

-4. Add a CNAME file in your repo containing:
+4. Add a CNAME file to your repo:

 merox.dev